The Jupyter launcher provides a simple interface to start Jupyter Notebook servers on the DTU HPC cluster.

 Source path

-Custom environment
+Custom environment name

 Reset SSH tunnels